-Master Circular Priority Sector Lending- Special Programmes Scheme for Liberation and Rehabilitation of Scavengers (SLRS)
+Master Circular - Priority Sector Lending- Special Programmes Scheme for Liberation and Rehabilitation of Scavengers (SLRS)

 Reserve Bank of India has, periodically, issued instructions/directives to banks with regard to operationalisation of the Scheme for Liberation and Rehabilitation of Scavengers (SLRS).
 To enable banks to have current instructions at one place, a Master Circular incorporating all the existing guidelines /instructions / directives has been prepared and is appended.
-We advise that this Master Circular consolidates all the circulars on the subject issued by RBI up till date as indicated in the Annexure - IV.
+We advise that this Master Circular has been updated and consolidates all the previous instructions on the subject issued by Reserve Bank up till date as indicated in the Annexure - IV.